Open-LinaOS-Foundation/LinaOS/Documentation/driver-api/index.rst

 ========================================
-The Linux driver implementer's API guide
+The LinaOS driver implementer's API guide
 ========================================

 The kernel offers a wide variety of interfaces to support the development